WOHL ILFORD JEWISH PRIMARY SCHOOL – DEPRIVATION PUPIL PREMIUM

 4

-Nearly new uniform scheme plus promotion of new pre-loved uniform shop
+Free nearly new uniform scheme plus promotion of new pre-loved uniform shop

 Promoting a sense of well-being and belonging to all pupils in the school community